 Buying Email Lists

-CAN SPAM specifically states that it is illegal to sell – and so, conversely, buy – email addresses.
-(It is, however, legal to “rent” a list, but even so, it’s shady and I don’t recommend it.)
+We strongly discourage buying email lists.
+CAN SPAM guidelines means you need to be very careful when buying email lists and in many cases it can be illegal to buy (or sell) – email addresses.
+(It can be legal to “rent” a list, but even so, it’s shady and I don’t recommend it.)

 Let’s be honest: there’s no such thing as a good email list that’s for sale.
 No reputable company is going to sell one in the first place.
 And if they do, the email addresses will have low response rates because of the number of times it has already been targeted with unwanted propaganda (Viagra, anyone?).
 It’s not a good way to introduce your company to someone.